Tim-Liam-Hill/SimpleWebBrowser/README.md

 * Delete tabs on right click (done but on middle click)
 * Error handling: show feedback to user and don't stick with the unusable content.
 * reformat directory layout to make more sense
+* visual effect while loading new page (maybe implement once we have animations working)

 # BUGS